-2.3 New Functions
+2.2 Functions

 Most of the new functions are described in this section.
-See subsequent sections for functions specifically related to other new features.
+See other sections for functions related to specific features.
 Note: Some implementations have additional functions.
 These are described in user manuals.

-□ System-Interface Functions
+System-Interface Functions

 getenv(s)

 getenv(s) produces the value of the environment variable s.
 It fails if the environment variable is not set.
 It also fails on systems that do not support environment variables.